abhishekpandey12121/Malaria-Anomaly-Detection/README.md

 🦟 Malaria Case Anomaly Detection (Nigeria Dataset) This project visualizes and detects anomalies in malaria case locations across Nigerian villages from 2015 to 2019 using One-Class SVM.
 The focus is on spotting unusual geographical patterns that might suggest data errors, outbreaks, or reporting inconsistencies.
+This real-time data is provided by one of my friend Mvuyandiani Lyson.

 📁 Files Included
 Malaria.py – Main Python script for: